lnbits/lnbits/README.md

 ![Lightning network wallet](https://i.imgur.com/EHvK6Lq.png)
-# LNbits
+# LNbits, free and open-source lightning-network wallet/accounts system.
-A free and open-source lightning-network wallet/accounts system.
-Use https://lnbits.com, or run your own LNbits server!
+https://lnbits.com, or run your own LNbits server!

 LNbits is a very simple Python server that sits on top of any funding source, and can be used as:
 * Accounts system to mitigate the risk of exposing applications to your full balance, via unique API keys for each wallet!